 Generally, my research is motivated by a view that centers social equity/social justice in public administration.
 My co-authored article on the role of equity in governmental process improvement trainings is forthcoming at Public Integrity.
 Additionally, several other pieces on social equity and social justice within public processes are under review at various public administration journals.

 Interdisciplinary and Engaged Public Scholarship

 Public scholarship is not only an important vehicle to publicize the work of an academic institution, it is an opportunity for a scholar to embed themselves within the public sphere, provide expert analysis and commentary and generate community engaged research and service projects.
 In a forthcoming piece at the Journal of Public and Nonprofit Affairs, my co-author and I created a framework to use service-learning to cultivate a democratic and social justice-oriented mindset in MPA students.

-In addition to my core areas listed above, I am working on several projects related to local public finance practices; charter reviews; methodological choices in public administration research; and state-local relationships in declining regions.
+In addition to my core areas listed above, I am working on several projects related to city-state relations; qualitative research in social science research; and civic engagement and representation.

 Aside from academic journal publications, my public scholarship efforts have resulted in increased attention to social issues as well as monetary support, and additional research opportunities.